keshavsaraogi/keshavsaraogi/README.md

 I enjoy working at the intersection of:
 - 🤖 Applied AI & LLM systems
-- ⚙️ Backend engineering & data pipelines
+- ⚙️ Backend engineering & Data Pipelines
 - 📊 Knowledge graphs, automation, and productivity tools

 Outside of work, I’m deeply into **Chess ♟️**, which influences how I think